-We add group-specific linear trends based on the pre-treatment period in some specifications, to account for group-wise trend heterogeneity.
-For example, in this way we allow a different trend in taxable incomes for the treatment group than for the control group.
 In addition, we examine heterogeneous responses by splitting the treatment group into two: the top one to 0.5 per cent, and the top 0.5 per cent.
-As further robustness checks, we vary the lower cut-off point for the control group and study response heterogeneity by size of employer and tax office.
+We also study response heterogeneity by size of employer and tax office.